xavier-tobin/PatternAnnotatedString/README.md

 backgrounds and an easy way to manage inline Composable content, like username handles.

 ## Basic usage
-1. Create a `PatternStyle` which maps a pattern to some styles
+1. Create a `PatternAnnotation`.
-2. Use `rememberPatternAnnotatedString()` to apply the styles to a string.
+2. Use `string.annotated(patternStyles)` to apply the styles to a string.

 ```kotlin